Miss Bryony Armstrong

 |Member of the Department of English Studies|

 I am a Northern Bridge (AHRC) funded PhD student researching the modernist kiss.
-My thesis works at the intersection of haptic studies and literary criticism; it includes writing on kissing at speed, interracial kisses on screen, and women kissing women.
-I consider the writing of D. H. Lawrence, Virginia Woolf, Aldous Huxley, Rosamond Lehmann, Djuna Barnes, Radcylffe Hall, Nella Larsen, and Graham Greene.
+My thesis works at the intersection of haptic studies, literary criticism, and phenomenology, and examines the role of the kiss in understanding and relating how 'modern' experience feels.
+It includes writing on: D. H. Lawrence and speed; Virginia Woolf, Aldous Huxley, and cinema; women kissing women in Rosamond Lehmann, Djuna Barnes and Radcylffe Hall; and Richard Bruce Nugent and dance.

-I am currently one of four Postgraduate Representatives for the British Association for Modernist Studies, which includes having the pleasure of co-editing the Modernist Review.
+During 2020-2021 I was a Postgraduate Representative for the British Association for Modernist Studies.
+This included having the pleasure of co-editing the Modernist Review.
 In 2020, I was also co-convenor of Durham's Late Summer Lecture Series.

-Before coming to Durham, I graduated with a First Class degree in English Literature and Mathematics at the University of St Andrews.
-I completed two dissertations: a mathematical project titled ‘Applications of Differential Geometry to Modern Cartography and Navigation’, which won the Duncan Prize and Medal, and a thesis on virginity in the works of Virginia Woolf.
+Before coming to Durham, I graduated from the University of St Andrews with an MA in English Literature and Mathematics.
 Following that, I did an MPhil in Modern and Contemporary Literature at Sidney Sussex College, Cambridge, where I also held a choral scholarship.
-My dissertation also focused on Virginia Woolf, this time on university education.
+Both my MA and MPhil dissertation focused on Virginia Woolf.

 I welcome any enquiries about my research.